Girolamo Li Causi: Challenging Giuliano

 Speaking at Portella della Ginestra on the second anniversary of the massacre, Li Causi publicly called on Giuliano to name names.
-He received a written reply from the bandit leader: "It is only men with no shame who gives out names.
+He received a written reply from the bandit leader: "It is only men with no shame who give out names.
 Not a man who tends to take justice into his own hands; who aims to keep his reputation in society high, and who values this aim more than his own life."

 Li Causi responded by reminding Giuliano that he would almost certainly be betrayed: "Don't you understand that Scelba will have you killed."
 Giuliano again replied, hinting at the powerful secrets that he possessed: "I know that Scelba wants to have me killed; he wants to have me killed because I keep a nightmare hanging over him.
 I can make sure he is brought to account for actions that, if revealed, would destroy his political career and end his life."

 At the trial for the Portella della Ginestra massacre, Gaspare Pisciotta said: "Those who have made promises to us are called Bernardo Mattarella, Prince Alliata, the monarchist MP Marchesano and also Signor Scelba, Minister for Home Affairs ... it was Marchesano, Prince Alliata and Bernardo Mattarella who ordered the massacre of Portella di Ginestra.
 Before the massacre they met Giuliano".
-However the MPs Mattarella, Alliata and Marchesano were declared innocent by the Court of Appeal of Palermo, at a trial which dealt with their alleged role in the event.
+However, the MPs Mattarella, Alliata and Marchesano were declared innocent by the Court of Appeal of Palermo, at a trial which dealt with their alleged role in the event.